72% of small business owners would rather spend more money on PPC ads than on search engine optimization.

 You need to make sure that your landing page is in compliance with the guidelines of the pay per click platform that you’re using.
 More often than not, this means that you need to send people to landing pages that are not ‘thin on content.’

 If you do not follow their guidelines, they can suspend your account!
-Google AdWords is stricter than Facebook when it comes to landing pages and the guidelines that you need to follow.
+Google Ads is stricter than Facebook when it comes to landing pages and the guidelines that you need to follow.

 If you want to create the pages mentioned above, do the following.